Techtonica/curriculum/testing-and-tdd/backend-testing.md

 > TODO:
 > - proofread
-> - "Check for understanding" section
 > - move all @falun repl.it to something owned by techtonica
-> - collect and review all linked material
 > - lol :sob: rewrite probably; at minimum revisit external service testing bit at the end
 > - slides